Quantifier elimination algorithm to boolean combination of $\exists\forall$-formulas in the theory of a free group: Preliminary results

+This result was not explicitly formulated in \cite{KMel}.
+We also corrected some inaccuracies and errors in \cite{KMel}.
+The reader should have \cite{KMel}, Section 8 as a reference for most of the required algorithmic results.

-\section{Effectiveness of the relative JSJ decomposition}
+\subsection{Effectiveness of the relative JSJ decomposition}

-In \cite{JSJ} we proved the following results. \begin{theorem}\cite{JSJ} There exists an algorithm to obtain a cyclic and abelian $JSJ$ decompositions for a f.g. fully residually free group modulo the subgroup of constants $F$. \end{theorem}
+In \cite{JSJ} we proved the following results. \begin{theorem}\cite{JSJ} There exists an algorithm to obtain a cyclic and abelian $JSJ$ decompositions for a f.g. fully residually free group relative to the subgroup of constants $F$ (meaning that $F$ is elliptic in the decomposition) and to find the maximal standard quotient (see \cite{KMel}, Definition 17). \end{theorem}

-\begin{theorem} (\cite{JSJ}, Theorem 13.1, \cite{KMel}, Theorem 35) There exists an algorithm to obtain an abelian $JSJ$ decomposition for a f.g. fully residually free group modulo finitely generated subgroups $K_1,\ldots ,K_m$ and to find the maximal standard quotient. \end{theorem}
+\begin{theorem} (\cite{JSJ}, Theorem 13.1, \cite{KMel}, Theorem 35) There exists an algorithm to obtain an abelian $JSJ$ decomposition for a f.g. fully residually free group relative to finitely generated subgroups $K_1,\ldots ,K_m$ and to find the maximal standard quotient. \end{theorem}